-CODE OF PRACTICE - CORPORATE SERVICE PROVIDERS Made: 3 July 2009 Coming into operation: 1 August 2009 This Code of Practice is published by the Guernsey Financial Services Commission under section 35 of The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000 ("the Law") for the guidance of companies and partnerships carrying on company administration business (as defined below) in or from within the Bailiwick of Guernsey or through a company incorporated in the Bailiwick.
-There are separate codes for those undertaking trust business or acting as a director as described in sections 2(1)(a) and 2(1)(b)(iii) respectively of the Law.
-This Code attempts to set out sound principles of practice for Corporate Service Providers but is not a statement of the law.
-A failure to comply with this Code does not automatically make a Corporate Service Provider liable to any sanction or proceedings, but the Court may, and the Commission will, take into account any breach of this Code which is relevant to any decision which either of them has to make.
+This Code of Practice is published by the Guernsey Financial Services Commission under section 35 of The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000 ("the Law") for the guidance of individuals, companies and partnerships carrying on foundation business (as defined below) in or from within the Bailiwick of Guernsey or through a company incorporated in the Bailiwick.
+There are separate codes for those undertaking corporate services, trust business, or acting as a director as described in sections 2(1)(b)(i) and (ii), 2(1)(a) and 2(1)(b)(iii) respectively of the Law.

+This Code attempts to set out sound principles of practice for Foundation Service Providers ("FSP") but is not a statement of the Law.
+A failure to comply with this Code does not automatically make a Foundation Service Provider liable to any sanction or proceedings, but the Court may, and the Commission will, take into account any breach of this Code which is relevant to any decision which either of them has to make.
 The Commission may amend this Code from time to time after consultation with representative bodies.

 Each principle is followed by a guidance note which does not form part of the Code but gives further information on the reasons behind the relevant principle or the Commission's interpretation of it.

+1. Definitions

-1. Definitions In this Code, the following words have the following meanings:
+In this Code, the following words have the following meanings: